Fancy Hagood: Career

+His debut album Southern Curiosity was released on April 9, 2021.

+After the release of his album, Hagood released a couple of collaborations with Devon Gilfillian ("Let Me Be" in 2021), Abby Anderson ("Where Did All the Cowboys Go?" in 2022) and Kacey Musgraves ("Blue Dream Baby" in 2022) as well as a solo single "Bored" (in 2022).

 Hagood reflected on his experience with a major label, and how they softened his gay persona: "It was everyone wanting to see me win, and they were like, 'Well, maybe you can't win if you're this (type of person),'" he says.
 "But maybe I could, you know what I mean?"

+In late 2023, Elton John gave praise to Fancy, calling him a "hoot" on Elton's Apple Music 1 Rocket Hour, identifying Fancy's rise as a country music star.

 Concert tours

-Who Is Fancy has opened for both Meghan Trainor's MTrain Tour and Ariana Grande's The Honeymoon Tour.
+Hagood has opened for both Meghan Trainor's MTrain Tour and Ariana Grande's The Honeymoon Tour.

+He opened for Elle King on her "Drunk And I Don't Wanna Go Home" tour in 2022.